 By the way, even when the fall ends, you should be able to find locally-grown, seasonal produce.
 Even in the coldest weather, farmers are still harvesting hardy greens and root vegetables.
 Why not add a dish with winter ingredients like roasted root vegetables to the menu?
 And maybe some crisp kale chips?

 More and more customers say they appreciate locally grown, seasonal produce.
 Why not give your customers what they want?
 By using fresh, seasonal fruits and vegetables, you’ll be providing the delicious, high-quality food that your customers want, all at a lower cost!
 You’ll be able to pass along some of those savings to your customers, too.
 If you can keep your prices low, you’ll be sure to win even more loyal customers.
 This is a great way to keep your customers happy, all while providing them with great, wholesome food at a reasonable price.

 Incorporate fall flavors

 So far, we’ve talked about how you can add heartier, cold weather dishes (like soups and stews) to your menu.
-We’ve also talked about using the great fall produce to keep your menu seasonal as well.
+We’ve also talked about using the great fall produce and fall ingredients to keep your menu seasonal as well.
 But what about the flavors of fall and winter?
 What are the tastes that we most associate with these seasons?